-I’ll leave the reader to their own survey but offer these observations from my personal study.
+I’ll leave the reader to their own survey of the gospels but offer these observations from my personal study.
 To keep this short I’ll stick mostly to references from Luke and John, but support can also be found in Mark and Matthew.

 Jesus traveled with a group that included both men and women disciples.

 In Luke 6 Jesus appoints twelve from among “a great company of disciples” to be apostles.
 Luke 7 records Jesus traveling with his disciples and this great crowd.
-Then shortly after beginning his public ministry, we read that as Jesus traveled “the Twelve were with him, along with certain women” (Luke 8:1-3).
+Then shortly after beginning his public ministry, we read that as Jesus traveled “the Twelve were with him, along with certain women… and many others” (Luke 8:1-3).
 Luke lists Mary Magdalene, Joanna, Susanna, and “many others” as being in this band of disciples who traveled with Jesus.

-Women followed Jesus from the time of his early ministry all the way to the cross.
+Many of these women followed Jesus from the start of his ministry all the way to the cross.

-In their accounts of Jesus’ last days, all four gospel writers mention “the women who had followed Jesus from Galilee” (Matthew 27:55, Mark 15:40, Luke 23:49, John 19:25).
+In their accounts of Jesus’ last days, all four gospel writers mention “the women who had followed Jesus from Galilee” (see Matthew 27:55, Mark 15:40, Luke 23:49, John 19:25).
 Taken together we find that eight women are named , with the most familiar being Mary Magdalene.